Looking to cut costs and offshore back-office work?

 Representative Office in the Philippines Infographic

-A Representative Office is a very popular structure for foreign entities looking to do business in the Philippines as it allows 100% foreign ownership and control.
+A Representative Office Philippines is a very popular structure for foreign entities looking to do business in the country as it allows 100% foreign ownership and control.

-Below I’ve listed the most important features of a Representative Office:
+Here is the list of important features of a Representative Office:

 • Extension of the foreign company